VinnyChase28/law-assistant-dashboard/outstatic/content/jobs/product.md

 ### **Application Process:**

-To apply for the role of Product Director, please submit your resume along with a cover letter that highlights your experience in creating product visions for AI products.
-Include examples of successful AI products you have led and the impact they have had on the [market.At](http://market.At) CodeX, we are eager to welcome a Product Director who shares our passion for innovation and has the vision to lead our AI products into the future.
+To apply for the role of Head of Product, please submit your resume along with a cover letter that highlights your experience in creating product visions for AI products.
+Include examples of successful AI products you have led and the impact they have had on the market.
+At CodeX, we are eager to welcome a Head of Product who shares our passion for innovation and has the vision to lead our AI products into the future.
 We look forward to exploring how your leadership and expertise can help us continue to redefine the landscape of compliance automation.